 The court costs are relatively low and therefore they are not the real hurdle.
 More problematic are the lawyer’s fees.
 In contrast to Germany, there is no binding on Lawyers’ fees in England.
 English solicitors and barristers (the actual trial lawyers) generally charge you on an hourly basis.
 But there are also the options of fixed fee and even banned in Germany no win no fee.

 The hourly rate of a junior/mid attorney starts from 90 GBP, in most cases (especially in London) is significantly higher (in larger firms the range may easily go far beyond 300 GBP).
 Another difference from the German legal system is that in England, the unsuccessful is obliged to cover the legal costs of the other side in virtually all the cases.
-In no win no fee system even if the claimant wins, the legal fees may still be due to pay.
+In no win no fee system even if the claimant wins, the legal fees may still be due to pay – we recommend to look through the hidden agendas of that option in the no win no fee general principles article.
 Actually, UK law is full of tricky cases, the comprehensive view is the English Civil Procedure Rules.

 The no win no fee system is a decent legal instrument for common people: thus, those who don’t have access to costly legal instruments may resort to the accident in case of whiplash accidents and personal injuries.
 Forster Dean is one of the most prominent UK no win no fee agencies with numerous offices throughout the country: